Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 The worst part?
 The bar of soap was tiny (down to half an inch) and obviously old.
 The thought of the servers using the bathroom throughout the day made me nauseous.

-Why I didn’t like visiting Egypt (Resources)
+Why I didn’t like visiting Egypt (Resources) | Egypt Travel Tips

 Here’s the forum I wish I would have found before visiting Egypt because I would have reconsidered the whole trip.